civol/HDLRuby/README.md

 end
 ```

-__Warning__:
+__Warnings__:

-- In the above example, the semantic of `some_arrow` changes depending on where it is invoked from, e.g., within a system, it is a connection, within a behavior, it is a transmission.
+* In the example above, the semantics of some_arrow change depending on the context in which it is called:

-- Using Ruby methods for describing hardware might lead to weak code, for example, in the following code, the method declares `in0` as an input signal.
-Hence, while used in `sys0` no problem happens, an exception will be raised for `sys1` because a signal `in0` is already declared and will also be raised for `sys2` because it is not possible to declare an input from within a behavior.
+  - Within a module: interpreted as a static connection.

+  - Within a process: interpreted as a behavioral assignment.

+* Using Ruby methods to describe hardware can lead to fragile or incorrect code if not used carefully.
+For example, consider the following:1

   ```ruby
   def in_decl